lanl-aea/waves/docs/tutorial_unit_testing_waves.rst

         :language: Python
         :lineno-match:

 For this SCons task, the primary purpose of the `pytest JUnit XML output`_ report is to provide SCons with a build target to track.
-If the project uses a continuous integration server, the output may be used for automated test reporting :cite:`junitxml`.
+If the project uses a continuous integration server, the output may be used for automated test reporting :cite:`pytest-junitxml`.

 **********
 SConstruct